lednova-iryna/BudgetAssistant/README.md

 4. Run [Assistants.
 Budget - Ops](./.github/workflows/ops.yml) pipeline to setup env;
    1. Make sure to select appropriate Environment before execution of GitHub Action;

+TODO:
+- Describe: Create ECR (using terraform, comment everything else), builde and deploy BE with actions to ECR, run all other terraforms.
+- Describe: how to add new Parameter into AWS

 # BudgetAssistantUI